The Lockman-SpReSO project. Description, target selection, observations and preliminary results: Introduction

-This photometric information allows us to construct the spectral energy distribution (SED) and fit it using empirical or theoretical spectral templates to infer, for example, the type of objects and their photometric redshift ($z_\mathrm{phot}$) with typical errors of $\Delta z\sim$ 0.01 (e.g.\ \citealt{Ilbert2009}, \citealt{Skelton2014}).
-Although the $z_\mathrm{phot}$ errors are becoming progressively smaller, thanks mainly to the incorporation of new techniques of machine learning (e.g.\ \citealt{Jdo2020}, \citeyear{Jdo2021} and \citealt{Curran2021}) that are now giving better results than the classical SED fitting methods, although the errors are still too large to produce accurate estimates for high redshift galaxies.
+This photometric information allows us to construct the spectral energy distribution (SED) and fit it using empirical or theoretical spectral templates.
+A good coverage of photometric information using different filters over a wide spectral range is crucial for obtaining the best possible fits and to accurately determine the physical properties of objects (e.g. stellar mass and IR luminosity), together with their photometric redshift ($z_\mathrm{phot}$).

-On the other hand, spectroscopic surveys yield, for each object, the spectrum over a wavelength range determined by the instrumental configuration.
-Spectroscopic surveys generally have brighter flux limits between 200 and 2000 as determined by the achievable resolution, thus making it difficult to go as deep as photometric surveys.
-Nevertheless, the multi-object spectroscopy (MOS) mode used in spectroscopic surveys has improved the efficiency of these studies, making it possible to obtain the spectra of tens or hundreds of objects simultaneously.
+On the other hand, for each object, spectroscopic surveys yield the spectrum over a wavelength range determined by the instrumental configuration.
+These spectroscopic surveys generally have brighter flux limits, determined by the achievable resolution.
+Nevertheless, the multi-object spectroscopy (MOS) mode used in spectroscopic surveys has improved the efficiency of these studies, making it possible to obtain the spectra of tens, hundreds (e.g. the Near-Infrared Spectrograph on the \textit{James Webb Space Telescope}; \citealt{Ferruit2022}), or thousands (e.g. the DESI spectroscopic study; \citealt{Abareshi2022}) of objects simultaneously.
+Spectroscopic surveys allow us to obtain more reliable and more accurate spectroscopic redshifts ($z_\mathrm{spec}$) thanks to the possibility of very precise measurements of spectral lines in absorption and emission, both intense and weak, which in turn allow us to determine physical properties of the objects (e.g.\ stellar ages, star formation rate (SFR), extinction, ionization, and gas metallicity).

-Spectroscopic surveys allow us to study the physical properties of galaxies (e.g.\ stellar mass, star formation rate, extinction, and metallicity) from the features found in their spectra.
-The spectroscopic redshift ($z_\mathrm{spec}$) can be calculated by determining the chemical species responsible for the detected spectral lines and comparing the observed and emitted wavelength.
-The star formation rate (SFR) usually obtained via the H${\alpha}$ luminosities \citep{Kennicutt1994}, is by far the best rest-frame optical SFR indicator.
-Nevertheless, other tracers can be used, such as the H${\beta}$ line (see \citealt{Cervino2016}).
-The gas extinctions using the H${\alpha}$/H${\beta}$ ratio and gas metallicities via, for example, R$_{23}$ \citep{Pagel1979} or N2 \citep{Denicolo2002} prescriptions, depending on the redshifted wavelength coverage and the line intensity, can also be measured.